ALFA-group/BRON/example_data/example_input_data/README.md

-Example data is provided for demonstration purposes only.
+Example data is provided for tutorial purposes only.